Most recent performance

 Rigoletto, court jester to the libertine Duke of Mantua, is cursed by the father of one of the Duke’s victims for his irreverent laughter.
 When the Duke seduces Rigoletto’s daughter Gilda, it seems the curse is taking effect…

 Rigoletto arranges to have the Duke assassinated.
 But Gilda still loves the womanizing Duke and sacrifices herself in his place.
-Rigoletto eagerly uncovers the corpse only to discover his daughter, who dies in his arms.
+Rigoletto eagerly uncovers the corpse only to find instead his fatally wounded daughter, who dies in his arms.

-David McVicar’s production highlights the cruelty and degeneracy at the heart of the court of Mantua.
-Richly dressed courtiers engage in brutal orgies and revelries to Verdi’s spirited dances.
-In contrast, Rigoletto lives in a rundown hovel and laments his unhappy existence in a powerful soliloquy.
-Along with this and Rigoletto’s Act II aria ‘Cortigiani, vil razza dannata!’, musical highlights include the ebullient ‘La donna è mobile’, in which the Duke boasts of his disregard for women; Gilda’s exquisite duets with Rigoletto and the Duke; and the quartet in Act III that weaves the voices together as the story quickens to its shattering conclusion.
+David McVicar’s production highlights the cruelty at the heart of the court of Mantua.
+Richly dressed courtiers engage in orgies and revelries to Verdi’s heady, spirited dances.
+The opera’s many musical highlights include the ebullient ‘La donna è mobile’, in which the Duke boasts of his disregard for women; Gilda’s exquisite, plangent duets with Rigoletto and the Duke; and the gorgeous Act III quartet that beautifully weaves the voices together as the story quickens to its shattering conclusion.

 News and features

 15 December 2017